MCLWallet/histoweather/concept/assignment_3/feedback.md

 ## weatherCodeToIcon function doesn't belong in the Persistence

 We moved the `weatherCodeToIcon` function from the `Persistence` into `WeatherFunctions` that can be found in the before mentioned `Utilities` folder.

+## Remove relicts from iOS Architecture Example (Friends App)

+Because we reversed engineered some parts of the course's iOS Architecture Example app, some code relicts of it were still in the code.
+We removed them or adapted them accordingly.

+## Remaining bugs

+### Issue #11 - BUG: Changing units causes random color flashes & showing default weather data

+When doing a pull-to-reload in `ForecastView` the View flashes and disappears for a few milliseconds.
+This we want to solve with proper caching in the future.

+### Issue #16 - BUG: SliderView - Background color is not accurate when changing to Fahrenheit

+When changing to Fahrenheit in the `SliderView` the background color is not accurate.
+The reason is because the real current state of the temperature unit is not getting passed right into the `getTemperatureGradient` function.

+### Issue #17 - BUG: SliderView - First Load of the screen shows default data

+When going into the `SliderView` because of the longer API call, the UI still shows some default data.
+This should be replaced with a Loading screen or any kind of indicator for the user that there is some Task that needs to be waited on.

+### Issue #19 - BUG: Localize Time displays

+Some time displays in the UI are still not localized and should be linked to the system settings of the user.

+### Issue #19 BUG: Graph is not in line with brand colors

+The graph is showing the SwiftUI's Chart default colors and should be replaced with our brand colors.